 Because inline data reduction technologies take place as the data is being written, you might wonder if performance suffers.
 It doesn’t.
 NetApp AFF systems deliver consistent low latency under the most stressful workloads with no degradation even when data reduction technologies are turned on.
 You don’t have to trade off performance for space savings.
 That’s not necessarily the case with other all-flash arrays.
 (In fact, AFF delivers such consistent low latencies we guarantee it.
 But that’s a subject for another blog post.)

 Jon is the Senior Product Marketing Manager for NetApp ONTAP data management software.
-He enjoys leading the cross-team collaboration that’s needed to successfully launch new products.
-He joined NetApp in 2010 to introduce new FAS hybrid-flash storage systems and has also served as Product Marketing Manager for NetApp all-flash storage.
-Prior to NetApp, Jon had 10+ years of marketing experience at HP in the Business Critical Systems division, including three years at HP’s EMEA Marketing Center based in Germany.
-Outside of NetApp, when Jon’s not out on a run or bike ride, he enjoys refereeing youth soccer matches and going to San Jose Sharks hockey games.
+He joined NetApp in 2010 and enjoys leading the cross-team collaboration that’s needed to successfully launch new solutions.
+Prior to NetApp, Jon had 10+ years of marketing experience at HP in the Business Critical Systems division, including three years based in Germany.
+Outside of NetApp, when Jon’s not out on a run or bike ride, he enjoys going to San Jose Sharks hockey games.

 Brush up on the latest trends and developments in cloud, on premises, and everywhere in between.
 This is where it all gets real, with a cherry on top.